 Statutory limit values for particulate matter, nitrogen dioxide, sulphur dioxide, benzene, carbon monoxide and lead based on EUs directives on ambient air quality, are set out in the Norwegian Regulations relating to pollution control.

 National targets for air quality have also been introduced for several pollutants.
-These are based on socio-economic considerations as well as considerations of public health, and are to be achieved by 2005 or 2010.
+These are based on socio-economic considerations as well as considerations of public health.
+The national targets for PM10 and NO2, were not attained in 2014.

 Measures to reduce emissions from road traffic are important responses and are divided into two categories: those designed to reduce the volume of traffic and those designed to reduce emissions.